 Have you ever shopped for fake flower arrangements in water only to see they cost a million dollars?
-Ok, maybe not a million, but silk flowers in resin can cost a pretty penny.
-Remember when I shared that How To DIY Marble Dipped Mugs with nail polish?
+Ok, maybe not a million, but faux flowers in resin can cost a pretty penny.
+Remember when I shared the how-to DIY Marble Dipped Mugs with nail polish tutorial?
 That craft legit broke the internet.
-So what if I told you I figured out how to DIY faux floral arrangements in a vase with fake water for a fraction of the cost.
-Ya, the ones with the water.
+So what if I told you I figured out how to make your own faux flower arrangements in resin for a fraction of the cost.
+Ya, the ones with the fake-looking water.
 Let’s start mixing!

 If you’ve been on TikTok, then you’ve probably scrolled through a lot of resin DIYs.
 Trays, molds, tables, and pours in every color of the rainbow, but most resin pours were shallow – an inch thick or less.
 Many were only a resin coating.
 How thick could a resin pour be?
 3 inches?
 5 inches?
 Will heating the resin break a glass vase?
 Let me tell you, there was a lot of research done prior to jumping into this DIY.